-As in 2016, the event will be held out of Fraglia Vela Riva. .
+As in 2016 and 2017, the event will be held out of Fraglia Vela Riva. .
 The club is a favourite championship venue, especially with dinghy and Olympic classes and this year in addition to the GC32 will host major events for the Melges 20, 24 and 32, 505, International 14, J/70s, 420s and 470s, among many others.

 2 | GC32 Villasimius Cup

-The southern Sardinia town of Villasimius represents two firsts: it is the first time the GC32 Racing Tour will visit Sardinia and it will be the first time that Villasimius hosts a major international yacht race.
-While some 50km to the west Cagliari is well known in international sailing circles having previously hosted events for the TP52 and RC44 circuits and for being the base for Luna Rossa’s 35th America’s Cup challenge, Villasimius has been more of a secret Italians have liked to keep to keep to themselves.
+2018 will be the second occasion the GC32 Racing Tour has visited Villasimius at the southeasternmost tip of Sardinia.
+While some 50km to the west, Cagliari is well known in international sailing circles having previously hosted events for the TP52 and RC44 circuits and for being home to Luna Rossa’s America’s Cup challenge, Villasímius has been more of a secret Italians have liked to keep to keep to themselves.
+Last year, the GC32 Racing Tour became the first international regatta circuit ever to be hosted at this top Italian holiday destination.
 The town features some of Sardinia’s finest white sand beaches as well as the azure blue water for which the island is famous.
-It even has a salt water lake, Timi Ama, home to pink flamingos.
-The GC32 Villasimius Cup is taking place with support from Regione Sardegna, Marina di Villasimius and Lega Navale Italiana among others.
+The GC32 Villasímius Cup takes place with support from Regione Sardegna, Marina di Villasímius and Lega Navale Italiana among others.

-The third event sees the GC32s returning to Spain once again to compete in one of the Mediterranean’s leading and most prestigeous regattas, 36 Copa del Rey MAPFRE.
+The third event in 2018 sees the GC32s return to Spain once again to compete in one of the Mediterranean’s leading and most prestigious regattas, 37 Copa del Rey MAPFRE.
 Racing is held on the Bay of Palma, another of the world’s top regatta venues, renowned for its consistent sea breeze.

-The event provides the GC32s with the opportunity to showcase foiling catamaran racing to the cream of the European yacht racing community as competitors at Copa del Rey range from the ultra-high end Maxi 72 and TP52 classes to Swans, X-35s and J/80s.
+The event allows the GC32s to showcase foiling catamaran racing to the cream of the European yacht racing community as Copa del Rey is a multi-class regatta with entries ranging from the ultra-high end Maxi 72 and TP52 classes to Swans, X-35s and J/80s.